This is a prerelease version.

 use-deduplication

-Whether or not to use vector deduplication.
+Whether to use vector deduplication.
 When disabled, each added vector is treated as a distinct vector in the index, even if it is identical to an existing one.
 When enabled, the index consumes less space as duplicates share a vector, but the time required to add a vector increases.

 TRUE